Greece Moments Greece Moments

 Livadi Geranou Beach

-Before Livadi Geranou beach, you will also pass the twin bays of Didimes.
-They nestle picturesquely against the coast and sparkle in beautiful blue.
-You can get to one of the small beach bays, the Liginou Livadi, on foot and can usually swim undisturbed.
+Before reaching Livadi Geranou Beach, you’ll also pass the twin bays of Didimes.
+They nestle picturesquely along the coast and shimmer in a beautiful blue.
+You can reach one of the small coves, Liginou Livadi, on foot and usually swim there completely undisturbed.

 Didimes Bucht Patmos